How to use this guide

 Field controllers look at data from inputs (temperature sensors, switches, etc) and then control outputs (actuators, relays, etc).
 BAS companies will use programming tools (usually developed by the BAS vendor) to program these field controllers.

-The controller’s programs will look at what the inputs are doing and then will control the outputs.
+The controller’s programs will look at what the inputs are doing and then they will control the outputs.

 The final piece of the puzzle is the input and output layer.
 This is where the sensors and control devices exist.
 There isn’t a ton to add here except that you are starting to see IP-enabled sensors that use Ethernet or Wi-Fi for their communications.